ArneLimburg/testflight/README.md

-# Flyway Extension
+# Testflight.Space

-The Flyway Extension is a JUnit 5 extension to mandate fast database tests with real databases and real flyway migrations.
+Testflight.Space is a JUnit 5 extension for flyway to mandate fast database tests with real databases and real flyway migrations.

 Simply annotate your JUnit 5 test with `@Flyway` and a fresh database will be started for every test execution.